xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ### Port assignment to ASIC Core

-For once, it will very simple: it's a single-ASIC system and it's a single-core NPU.
+For once, it will be very simple: it's a single-ASIC system and it's a single-core NPU.
 So all ports are connected to NPU 0 Core 0.

 <div class="highlighter-rouge">
 <pre class="highlight">